simov/grant/README.md

 }
 ```

-In case you override the `redirect_uri` in your config, you'll have to redirect the user from there to the `[protocol]://[host]/connect/[provider]/callback` route that Grant uses to execute the last step of the OAuth flow
+In case you override the `redirect_uri` in your config, you'll have to redirect the user to the `[protocol]://[host]/connect/[provider]/callback` route that Grant uses to execute the last step of the OAuth flow:

 ```js
 var qs = require('querystring')